GitYiheng/machine_learning_from_getting_started_to_giving_up/python_notes/softmax_sigmoid.md

 The sigmoid function is used for the two-class case, whereas the softmax function is used for the multiclass case.

-Sigmoid is equivalent to softmax in the two-class case (binary classification), however in case of multinomial classification, sigmoid allows to deal with non-exclusive labels (multi-labels), while softmax deals with exclusive classes.
+Sigmoid is equivalent to softmax in the two-class case (binary classification), however in case of multinomial classification, sigmoid allows to deal with non-exclusive labels (multi-labels), while softmax deals with exclusive classes (one-hot encoded).

 In the two-class case, the predicted probablies are as follows, using the sigmoid function: